-As a values-led organisation, our organisation is committed to the prime importance of acting ethically in the interests of all stakeholders within the societies in which we operate.
+As a values-led organisation, PlayBox Technology is committed to the prime importance of acting ethically in the interests of all stakeholders within the societies in which we operate.
 We have developed a public policy that sets out our commitment towards Early Childhood Development.

-The early years of life are crucial not only for individual health and physical development, but also for cognitive and social-emotional development.
-Events in the first few years of life are formative and play a vital role in building human capital.
+The early years of life are of high importance not only for individual health and physical development, but for cognitive and social-emotional development.
+The early moments in the first few years of life have crucial impact on building human capital.

-Children’s early experiences – the bonds they form with their parents and carers, the love, safety and care they receive and their first learning experiences - deeply affect their future physical, cognitive, emotional and social development.
+Children’s early experiences – the bonds they form with their parents and carers, the love, safety and care they receive and their first learning experiences - inevitably influences their future physical, cognitive, emotional and social development.

 Early childhood is defined as the first years of human life, from conception to 8 years old.
 This is a period of brain growth and lays the basis for subsequent development.
-Early childhood development is more than a preparatory stage assisting the child’s transition to adulthood.
-It places emphasis on developing the whole child - attending to his or her social, emotional, cognitive and physical needs - to establish a solid and broad foundation for lifelong learning and well-being.
+Early childhood development is more than just a preparatory phase helping the child’s transition to adulthood.
+It places shapes the development of the child as a whole - addressing to his or her social, emotional, cognitive and physical needs - to establish a solid and unbreakable foundation for lifelong development and well-being.

-Optimising the early years of children’s lives is the best investment we can make as a society in ensuring their future success.
+The best investment we can make as a society in ensuring their future success is optimizing the early years of children's lives .
 Improving the wellbeing of children is one responsibility among many.
 These children become physically and mentally healthy adults: people who create better lives for themselves, their communities and their countries.

 In an attempt to maximize our efforts to enhance the programmes and policies that help young children reach their full potential, we will join forces with UNICEF Bulgaria, helping spread the message across, bringing to the agenda the importance of early childhood development and the impact on the future of our children.